bigcode-project/bigcode-evaluation-harness/docs/README.md

 ```

 ### Shadereval
 [Shadereval](tbd.) explores "creative" code generation.
-Fragment shaders are sourced from Shadertoy.com and curated into the [Shadertoys](https://huggingface.co/datasets/Vipitis/Shadertoys) dataset.
-The task specific datasets are build from the Shadertoys dataset and therefore share a common train/test split.
+Fragment GLSL shaders are sourced from Shadertoy.com and curated into the [Shadertoys](https://github.com/Vipitis/shadertoys-dataset) dataset.
+The task specific datasets are build from the Shadertoys dataset.

 Task-1: **ReturnCompletion** provides a function header and body, so the model generates a matching return statement.
 Generations are evaluated by `exact-match` therefore does not require code execution.
 The original publication uses greedy decoding and only 300 samples.
+Dataset is now private due to a takedown notice, please contact for access.
+This is only meant as a prototype task.

 ```bash
 accelerate launch main.py \